Alaska Nurse Practitioner Association

 Definition of Acute vs Primary Care

-Posted over 9 years ago by Joscelyn Vanduren
+Posted about 10 years ago by Joscelyn Vanduren

 In terms of the acute care vs. primary care definitions, Maureen Cahill from the National Council of State Boards of Nursing offered these definitions: